On the notions of upper and lower density: Structural results

-To this end, fix a set $X \subseteq \HHb$.
-It follows from \cite[Theorem 1]{Pas}, which carries over verbatim to the slightly more general version of the upper Buck density considered in the present paper (the main difference lying in the fact that we have $\HHb$, as the domain of $\bbf^\ast$, in place of $\NNb^+$), that there exists an increasing sequence $(k_i)_{i \ge 1}$ of positive integers such that
+To this end, fix $X \subseteq \HHb$.
+It follows from \cite[Theorem 1]{Pas}, which carries over to the slightly more general version of the upper Buck density considered in the present paper, that there exists an increasing sequence $(k_i)_{i \ge 1}$ of positive integers such that

 where for $k \ge 1$ we write $r_k(X)$ for the number of residues $h \in \llb 0, k-1 \rrb$ with the property that $X \cap (k \cdot \HHb + h) \ne \emptyset$.
 So Propositions \ref{prop:modular_criterion} and \ref{prop:mu_of_finite_sets} yield that, for every $\mu^\ast \in \MMc^\ast(\FFc_2)$,